Klosters

-Klosters is a Swiss village in the Prättigau, politically part of the municipality of Klosters-Serneus, which belongs to the political district Prättigau/Davos in the canton of Graubünden.
+Klosters is a Swiss village in the Prättigau, politically part of the municipality of Klosters-Serneus, which belongs to the political district Prättigau/Davos in the canton of Grisons.
 In 2021, the municipality shortened its name to Klosters.
 Klosters itself consists of the two main parts Klosters Dorf ('Village') and Kloster Platz ('Place'), and the settlements Selfranga, Äuja, Monbiel.
 Together with neighbouring Serneus, the two villages form the former municipality of Klosters-Serneus.
 On 1 January 2016, the former municipality of Saas im Prättigau merged into Klosters-Serneus.

-The village's ski resort lies 150 km from Zurich, the nearest international airport.
+The village's ski resort lies 150 km from Zürich, the nearest international airport.
 Klosters is 10 km north from Davos and part of its extended ski area.

 History

 Klosters is first mentioned in 1222 as ecclesiam sancti Iacobi.
 In 1436 it was mentioned as zuo dem Closter.
+It was part of one of the Three Leagues in the League of the Ten Jurisdictions.
+A part of the league's coat of arms is visible on Klosters' coat of arms.

 Geography

 The Landquart River flows northwesterly through the village of Klosters and, along with various side streams, defines the geography of this region.